l-yc/lcd-board/README.md

 DrawData contains the minimally required JSON information to be drawn.
 It simply has a reference to an `id` and the `json` draw data as a string.

-the `id` must be a GUID, and be correctly tagged with the GUID via the `DrawingCanvas.setGUIDForItem` method before utilising the paper.js path's JSON data.
+The `id` must be a GUID, and be correctly tagged with the GUID via the `DrawingCanvas.setGUIDForItem` method before utilising the paper.js path's JSON data.

+An optional parameter `aboveId` can be given in the cases for `'add'` and `'change'` actions, and the target `id` path will be added or moved to right above `aboveId`.

 PS: `json` parameter important notes: